 Sure.
 You can find them on The Knot, Google and Facebook.

 It's a really simple process.
 Once we have discussed everything, I will send you a Booking Proposal.
 It has all of the information, including a contract, for us both to sign.
 You can pay the retainer, which is 50%, of the total, right there.
 After this, we will stay in touch through out the planning process.
-The balance is due on the 1st of the month of your wedding day.
+The balance is due 30 days before the wedding.

 I do.
 While these photos are important to the couple and their relatives, it can also be one of the more stressful parts of the day.
 I take great care in making these happen as efficiently as possible.
 We will discuss these in detail before your wedding day.